dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image3.png">

-Some "entities" identified in a different email:
+Some "entities" identified in a different email.
+By inspecting the types of entities found in this email, we can surmise the email is discussing a legal matter:

 <img src="image4.png">